 What happened when Nova crossed the Awareness Horizon?
 What is awareness, and how does it relate to consciousness?

 The enormous complexity of advanced brains, like ours, makes understanding consciousness an incredibly difficult task.
-This episode will provide a brief overview of how the human brain works and consider some of the proposals scientists have made about what consciousness might be.
+This episode will provide a brief overview of how the human brain works and consider some of the proposals scientists, and philosophers have made about what consciousness is.

 Artwork by Conner Griffin: The Plain Creative Agency.